Cary High School: Wrestling

-Under the leadership of coach Jerry Winterton from 1981 to 2010, the wrestling team won 19 state championships (11 state tournament and 8 dual teams state titles), 21 regional championships, and 28 consecutive conference tournament championships.
-In 1987, the team was ranked 25th in the nation of 8,600 programs by Amateur Wrestling News and was also featured on ESPN's Scholastic Sports America.
+Under the leadership of coach Jerry Winterton from 1981 to 2010, the wrestling team won 19 state championships (11 state tournament and 8 dual teams state titles), 21 regional championships, and 28 conference tournament championships.
+In 1987, the team was ranked 25th in the nation by Amateur Wrestling News and was also featured on ESPN's Scholastic Sports America.
 In 1988, the team was ranked as high as 11th in the nation.
 In 1990, the wrestling team's consecutive match win streak record ended at 188 wins.

-Including the playoffs, the Imps had a record of 621–16 under Winterton from 1981 to 2010.
-During this time he coached 44 individual state champions, as well as many All-Americans.
-Winterton was inducted into the North Carolina Chapter of the National Wrestling Hall of Fame, the North Carolina High School Athletic Association's Hall of Fame in October 2014, and the National High School Hall of Fame (NFHS) in 2017.
+Including the dual team state playoffs, the Imps had a dual meet record of 621–16 under Winterton from 1981 to 2010.
+Of those 16 dual meet losses, only three occurred during the regular season and the other thirteen occurred during the NCHSAA 4A dual team state playoffs.
+From 1981 to 2010, Winterton would also coach many individual state champions, as well as wrestlers who would earn All-American and National Champion honors.

+Winterton was inducted into the Cary High School Hall of Fame in 1995, the North Carolina Chapter of the National Wrestling Hall of Fame in 2004, the North Carolina High School Athletic Association (NCHSAA) Hall of Fame in 2014, the National High School Hall of Fame (NFHS) in 2017, and the North Carolina Sports Hall of Fame in 2026.